Adityaninja/song_recommendation/README.md

-A song recommendation system using content and collaborative filtering
+A song recommendation system using popularity based and item-item collaborative filtering.